 - Find brands that consistently get good reviews, and go big there.
 For instance, I discovered Minus33 and found that they had a lot of the basics that I needed.
 Their reviews were solid across the board and their prices decent, so I got socks and my neck gaiter, but also tested out a thermal (just decided I didn’t need another).
-SmartWool is another great brand.
+SmartWool, Icebreaker, and Meriwool are other great brands.

 - Remember that the rest of your clothes don’t matter because you will literally be wearing your coat 80%+ of the time.
 So what’s under it almost never matters.
 Bring one “cute” (warm) outfit and call it a day.

 Keep reading for my detailed recommendations for building the ultimate winter travel packing list item-by-item and which brands will do the trick!